-Without limiting the generality of the Committee's objective, the Committee shall have the following non-executive responsibilities, powers, authorities and discretion:

-1. To oversee and advise the Board on all high level risk related matters.

-In providing such oversight and preparing advice to the Board, the Committee shall oversee (i) current and forward-looking risk exposures; (ii) the Bank's risk appetite and future risk strategy, including capital and liquidity management strategy; and (iii) management of risk within the Bank.

-2. To advise the Board on risk appetite and tolerance in determining strategy.

-In preparing advice to the Board on risk appetite and tolerance, the Committee shall (i) satisfy itself that risk appetite informs the Bank's strategy; (ii) seek such assurance as it may deem appropriate that account has been taken of the current and prospective macroeconomic and financial environment, drawing on financial stability assessments published by authoritative sources that may be relevant; (iii) review and approve the methodology used in establishing the Bank's risk appetite including for example risk asset ratios, limits on exposures and concentrations, leverage ratios, economic capital ratios and stress and scenario testing; and (iv) review the results of appropriate stress and scenario testing.

-- 3. To advise the Board on alignment of remuneration with risk appetite. - 4.
+- 9. Without limiting the generality of the Committee's objective, the Committee shall have the following non-executive responsibilities, powers, authorities and discretion: - 9.1.
+To oversee and advise the Board on all high level risk related matters. - 9.1.1 In providing such oversight and preparing advice to the Board, the Committee shall oversee (i) current and forward-looking risk exposures; (ii) the Bank's risk appetite and future risk strategy, including capital and liquidity management strategy; and (iii) management of risk within the Bank. - 9.2.
+To advise the Board on risk appetite and tolerance in determining strategy. - 9.2.1 In preparing advice to the Board on risk appetite and tolerance, the Committee shall (i) satisfy itself that risk appetite conforms to the Bank's strategy; (ii) seek such assurance as it may deem appropriate and take into account the current and prospective macroeconomic and financial environment, drawing on financial stability assessments published by authoritative sources that may be relevant; (iii) review and approve the methodology used in establishing the Bank's risk appetite including risk asset ratios, limits on exposures and concentrations, leverage ratios, economic capital ratios and stress and scenario testing; and (iv) review the results of appropriate stress and scenario testing. - 9.3.
+To advise the Board on alignment of remuneration with risk appetite. - 9.4.
 To consider and advise the Board on the risks associated with proposed strategic acquisitions or disposals as requested from time to time by any Director in consultation with the Chairman of the Committee.
-In preparing such advice, the Committee shall satisfy itself that a due diligence appraisal of the proposition is undertaken, focusing in particular on risk aspects and implications for the risk appetite and tolerance of the HSBC Group, drawing on independent external advice where appropriate and available, before the Board takes a decision whether to proceed. - 5.
-To require regular risk management reports from management which: - (i) enable the Committee to assess the risks involved in the Bank's business and how they are controlled and monitored by management; and - (ii) give clear, explicit and dedicated focus to current and forward-looking aspects of risk exposure which may require a complex assessment of the Bank's vulnerability to hitherto unknown or unidentified risks.
+In preparing such advice, the Committee shall satisfy itself that a due diligence appraisal of the proposition is undertaken, focusing in particular on risk aspects and implications for the risk appetite and tolerance of the HSBC Group, drawing on independent external advice where appropriate and available, before the Board takes a decision whether to proceed. - 9.5.
+To require regular risk management reports from management which: - 9.5.1 enable the Committee to assess the risks involved in the Bank's business and how they are controlled and monitored by management; and - 9.5.2 give clear, explicit and dedicated focus to current and forward-looking aspects of risk exposure which may require a complex assessment of the Bank's vulnerability to hitherto unknown or unidentified risks.

-6. To review the effectiveness of the Bank's risk management framework and internal control systems (other than internal financial control systems).
+9.6.
+To review the effectiveness of the Bank's risk management framework and internal control systems (other than internal financial control systems).